 JR has an extensive network of trains across the width and breadth of Japan, from the shinkansen – Japan’s super-fast bullet trains that are one of Japan’s most well-known sights – to scenic local trains.
 If you are travelling by train in Japan, chances are the vast majority of your journeys will be on a JR train.

 What is the Japan Rail Pass?

 The Japan Rail Pass, or JR Pass, is your golden ticket to travel in Japan, allowing unlimited access to all JR trains, as well some partner railways, buses and ferries for 7, 14 or 21 days.

-The pass can only be used by the individual named on the pass and comes in two versions: an ordinary pass, for travel in standard cars, or green pass, which allows you to travel in the green (first-class) cars.
+The pass can only be used by the individual named on the pass and comes in two versions: an ordinary pass, for travel in standard cars, or a green pass, which allows you to travel in the green (first-class) cars.